Kizime123/Takeoff/Acknowledgements.md

 Team Chube for making chube!

+Armchair for the idea to use tubes for removing belts while maintaining tension.
+[Armchair's Archetype Toolhead](https://github.com/Armchair-Heavy-Industries/Archetype)

 All the other people too who've bounced back ideas along the way with me/ helped me learn this much!